The maintenance and inheritance of mitochondrial DNA

 +++ JOBS +++

-I’m starting at the LMU in August.
+I started at the LMU in August.
 One postdoc position is available and I’m looking for highly motivated Master and PhD students.
-Be the first one to join!!!

 Contact me under: firstname.lastname@example.org